-Do you like to plan ahead too?
-You’re in luck!
-I’ve put together a calendar of Storyboard That’s Holiday lesson plans (all including student activities!), so you can plan your lessons for all upcoming holidays!
+Do you like to plan ahead?
+If so, you are in luck!
+We have put together a calendar of Storyboard That’s holiday related lesson plans, including student activities, so you can plan your lessons for all of the upcoming holidays!

 Click the month below to jump to that specific month, or scroll down to see all of them!

 Starting a new year is the perfect time to reassess goals and focus on strategies to “grow your brain”!

 Check out the following resources:

 Martin Luther King, Jr. Day is a time to honor and remember the legacy of Martin Luther King, Jr. It is celebrated on the third Monday of January, which is around MLK Jr.'s January 15 birthday.

 This holiday provides an awesome teaching opportunity for teachers in any grade and among any subject.
 MLK Jr.'s legacy can be found in both history and literature, and many ideals that MLK Jr. advocated for are still relevant today.
 Students and teachers can read “Martin’s Big Words”, analyze his “I Have a Dream” speech, or learn more about the Civil Rights Movement.

 One way to honor MLK Jr. using storyboards would be to analyze a speech that he wrote!
 Here is an awesome example of what your students could create after analyzing "Letter from a Birmingham Jail".